kbengine/kbengine/kbe/src/lib/python/Doc/library/io.rst

 kind of I/O which is performed.
 For example, on some modern OSes such as Linux, unbuffered disk I/O can be as fast as buffered I/O.  The bottom line, however, is that buffered I/O offers predictable performance regardless of the platform and the backing device.
-Therefore, it is most always preferable to use buffered I/O rather than unbuffered I/O for binary datal
+Therefore, it is almost always preferable to use buffered I/O rather than unbuffered I/O for binary data.

 Text I/O
 ^^^^^^^^